-How Much Does It Cost to Run Electric Pressure Cooker (Instant Pot)?
+How Much Does It Cost to Run an Electric Pressure Cooker (Instant Pot)?

 A pressure cooker heats hard for a few minutes, then mostly holds pressure — cutting both cook time and energy versus the stovetop.
 At the US-average rate of 16.5¢/kWh, running an electric pressure cooker costs about $2.51/month ($30.08/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.